cockroachlabs/developer-success/import-backup-restore.md

 ## Overview

-Cockroach Cloud supports a wide range of import, backup and restore options.
-The Cockroach Cloud free tier provides a subset of the overall options but still enables you to do many of the operations that you need.
+Cockroach Cloud supports a wide range of import, backup and restore options, of which a subset is available in the Cockroach Cloud free tier.

-To explore these options, you can use user-specific cluster file storage, called `userfiles`, to do import, backup and restore.
+To explore this subset of options, you can use user-specific cluster file storage, called `userfiles`, to do import, backup and restore.

-In these labs, you will learn how to import data from CSV files, Postgresql and MySQL leveraging `userfiles` into your Cockroach Cloud free tier cluster.
-You will also learn how to backup and restore an entire cluster, a database or a single table.
+In these labs, you will learn how to manage `userfiles` and leverage `userfiles` to import data from CSV files, Postgresql and MySQL.
+You will also learn how to backup and restore an entire cluster, a database and a single table.

 ## Labs Prerequisites